ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ## Steering Genomic Generation

-Okay, so now we know how to do directed search for a specific heuristic function, but what if there isn’t a well-defined characteristic.
-What if just want to explore the space around a generated genomic sequence to see if we can get a sequence that fits our constraints.
+Okay, so now we know how to do directed search for a specific heuristic function, but what if there isn’t a well-defined characteristic?
+What if we just want to explore the space around a generated genomic sequence to see if we can get a sequence that fits our constraints?

 From [Goodfire’s blog on Evo 2](https://www.goodfire.ai/blog/interpreting-evo-2):

 > Unlike language models that process human-readable text, these neural networks operate on DNA sequences—a biological code that even human experts struggle to directly read and understand…

-The potential impact of steering Evo 2 is particularly significant: while language models can be prompted to achieve desired behaviors, a model that 'only speaks nucleotide' cannot.
+> The potential impact of steering Evo 2 is particularly significant: while language models can be prompted to achieve desired behaviors, a model that 'only speaks nucleotide' cannot.
 Learning to steer through features would unlock entirely new capabilities.
->

 In biology, there is no equivalent to prompt engineering as the model only understands nucleotide sequences.
 The decision space for guiding outputs is limited to directed search (beam search), training models to seek specific characteristics with rewards (RL) or steering.
-Of the three, **steering** is the only category that does not require test-time compute to scale.
+Of the three, steering is the only category that does not require test-time compute to scale.
 Rather, steering can be used to directly guide sequences towards having characteristics in the latent space of DNA without requiring an explicit heuristic function.

-# My Thoughts on Evo 2
+# Future of Evo 2

-Now that you have an understanding of Evo 2 and how to use it - **what can you use Evo 2 for today?**
+Now that you have an understanding of Evo 2 and how to use it, what does this all mean for the future of synthetic biology?

 Reading the socratic dialogue in [these](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility) [blogs](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility-a78) by [owlposting](https://x.com/owl_posting) about Evo 2 was helpful for me to grok what new science Evo 2 unlocks.
 At a high level, he argues that we need real-world validation of Evo 2's DNA variant pathogenicity prediction to use it in production workflows and that large-scale synthetic genome generation is cool, but bottlenecked by real-world DNA synthesis costs today.
 Evo 2 was only evaluated with digital models, and not on any real-world biological experiments.
 As such, reproducing the utility of Evo 2 in real-world experiments will be necessary and will take time and failures before the model is used in production.